 “However the entire projection for Q4 FY21 is dependent on how much the past data will be revised by NSO.
 Past experience on data revision indicates that apart from providing data for Q4 NSO also revises quarterly data for present/previous fiscal year and annual GDP estimate,” Ecowrap report said.

-Though the country-wise real GDP data indicates that the situation has improved over one year (after battling from second/third wave of Covid-19), most of the countries are still in recession and their Q1 2021 (or Q4 FY21) real GDP growth was in contraction mode.
+Though the country-wise real GDP data indicates that the situation has improved over one year (after battling the second/third wave of Covid-19), most countries are still in recession, and their Q1 2021 (or Q4 FY21) real GDP growth was in contraction mode.
 The decline of average real GDP for 24 countries has improved from 2.9% in Q4 2020 to a decline of 0.3% in Q1 2021.
-Very few countries exited recession in Q1 2021 with contraction ranging from (-)6.1% (UK) to 18.3% (China).
+Very few countries exited recession in Q1 2021, with contraction ranging from (-)6.1% (UK) to 18.3% (China).

 Interestingly, had India’s growth rate crossed 1.7% in Q4FY21, India would have been the second fastest country after China in terms of GDP growth, and going by Ecowrap reports estimate of 1.3% GDP growth, India would still be the 5th fastest growing country amongst 25 countries (that have released their GDP numbers so far).

 “We hope for such optimism in terms of Covid-19 numbers and vaccination soon,” the report said.